Exhibition

 The exhibition film, shown below, was made by filmmaker Amy Daniel as part of the project.
 It contains interviews, conducted by Dr Andrea Hammel and Dr Morris Brodie, with both historical and contemporary refugees.

-For a closer look at the exhibition, or if you are unable to attend in person, you can view it interactively below.
+For a closer look at the exhibition at the Aberystwyth Arts Centre, or if you were unable to attend in person, you can view it interactively below.
 You can also access our virtual tour at https://my.matterport.com/show/?m=bqriAKqPrjf

 Further reading